Note: Carousel will only load on frontend.

 Presenter Name: Manish Joshi

-Lecture Topic: Imaging in Acute Ischemic Stroke
+Lecture Topic: Imaging in Acute Arterial Ischemic Stroke

-Date: Fri, Nov 17, 2023 Time: 0800-0830
+Date: Fri, Nov 21, 2025 Time: 8:20-8:50

 After active engagement in this session, the participants should be able to: